Hardik-Goyal/practice-git/README.md

 # practice-git

-Here you can make a pull request for me to accept.
-I surely will do so In return I'll send you my request so do accept the same.
+>This repository requires you to add a new file of code in any language (preferrably C++ or Python) for your pull request to be accepted..